UvuvDev/ScallopShell/BUGS.md

 - Look into behavior of live patching system - it may not always work after a few tries.
-- Focus is broken, and switching between components is very weird.
+- Switching between components is very weird.